Updated April 2026

 Anti-Inflammatory & Anti-Fibrotic Effects

-Collectively, these pathways explain why TB-500 is usually modeled as a systemic tissue-repair peptide rather than a localized-only intervention.
+Together, these five pathways explain why TB-500 is typically treated as a systemic (whole-body) tissue repair peptide rather than a localized treatment.
+It works wherever your body sends it.

 TB-500 Dosing Protocol & Schedule